Skip to main content

 This is not the first time my card has been affected.
 Why has my card continually been compromised?

 Unfortunately, fraud is becoming more and more prevalent.
-Although card companies like Mastercard and card processors continually monitor for breaches, criminals still find ways to breach the payment network.
+Although card companies like Visa and card processors continually monitor for breaches, criminals still find ways to breach the payment network.
 Although InterBank cannot control breaches that occur at merchants and card processors, you can rest assured that we will do everything possible to protect your account and minimize your inconvenience when a breach occurs.

 When do I get credit for a transaction that I am disputing?